patternfly/generator-pfelement/README.md

 ## Local testing

 To test your generator updates locally, run `npm link`.
 This will add your generator to the global scope and enable you to test your changes.
-Once that is done you can use `yo rhelement` to kick off the generator.
+Once that is done you can use `yo pfelement` to kick off the generator.